rsms/colang/docs-src/index.md

 ### Variables

 Variables serve as both names for values and storage locations for mutable data.
-Defining a variable is done in one of two ways:
+Defining a variable is done in one of two ways: automatically if undefined when assigned or explicitly with a keyword and/or type.

 ```co
 x = 1       // defines a new mutable variable x